Disponible en Anglais seulement

-Glynnis Morgan is an associate in the Business Law Group in Vancouver.
+Glynnis Morgan is a Partner in the Business Law Group in Vancouver.
 She advises private and public company clients on corporate and commercial transactions including, specifically, negotiating, structuring and documenting domestic and cross-border mergers and acquisitions and corporate finance transactions.
 Glynnis has acted for clients making acquisitions and divestitures in the technology, agtech, casino, forestry, mining, retail and manufacturing and distribution sectors.
 She also advises investors, issuers and underwriters on the structure and implementation of equity and debt offerings by private and public companies.

 On day-to-day corporate and commercial matters, Glynnis provides guidance to clients on commercial agreements, shareholder matters, corporate governance considerations, securities law requirements, including continuous disclosure obligations, business start-up matters and corporate reorganizations.

 Glynnis’s representative transactions include advising:

 - Farmers Edge in connection with its C$125 million initial public offering;

 - CAI Capital Partners in its investment in RebalanceMD Canada Ltd.;

 - Newcrest Mining in its US$804 million acquisition of a 70% joint venture interest in the Red Chris copper and gold mine in British Columbia from Imperial Metals;